Types of Moving Averages and How to Use Them

 Here: WMA(t) represents the Weighted Moving Average at time 't.'
 P1, P2, ..., Pn represent each data point (e.g., closing prices) within a specific period.
 W1, W2, ..., Wn represent the weights assigned to each data point.

-How to Trade.
 Trading with WMA in financial markets is similar to SMA.
 That is, if the short-term WMA crosses above the long-term WMA from below, it's interpreted as a buy signal.
 Rather, if the short-term WMA crosses below the long-term WMA from above, it's seen as a sell signal.
 The slope of WMA is used to determine the direction of the trend.
 If WMA is trending upward, and its slope is positive, it indicates an uptrend and is considered a buy signal.
 Conversely, if WMA is trending downward, and its slope is negative, it indicates a downtrend and is accepted as a sell signal.
 Additionally, if prices cross above the WMA from below, and the WMA is trending upward, it's a buy signal.
 Inversely, if prices cross below the WMA from above, and the WMA is trending downward, it's a sell signal.
 Refer to the example in the GBP/CHF chart below:

-Forex trading with short and long-term Weighted Moving Average crossovers
+Forex trading with short and long-term Weighted Moving Average crossovers.

 Trading with WMAs in the GBP/CHF chart